dfinity/interface-spec/spec/index.md

 The [standard nearest-rank estimation method](https://en.wikipedia.org/wiki/Percentile#The_nearest-rank_method), inclusive, with the addition of a 0th percentile is used.
 Concretely, for any i from 1 to 100, the ith percentile is the fee with rank `⌈i * 100⌉`.
 The 0th percentile is defined as the smallest fee (excluding coinbase transactions).

-### IC method `take_snapshot` {#ic-take_snapshot}
+### IC method `take_canister_snapshot` {#ic-take_canister_snapshot}

 This method takes a snapshot of the specified canister.
 A snapshot consists of the wasm memory, stable memory, certified variables, wasm chunk store and wasm binary.

-Subsequent `take_snapshot` calls will create a new snapshot.
-However, a `take_snapshot` call might fail if the maximum number of snapshots per canister is reached.
+Subsequent `take_canister_snapshot` calls will create a new snapshot.
+However, a `take_canister_snapshot` call might fail if the maximum number of snapshots per canister is reached.
 This error can be avoided by providing a snapshot ID via the optional `replace_snapshot` parameter.
 The snapshot identified by the specified ID will be deleted once a new snapshot has been successfully created.
 Currently, only one snapshot per canister is allowed.

 It's important to note that a snapshot will increase the memory footprint of the canister.
 Thus, the canister's balance must have a sufficient amount of cycles to support the new freezing threshold.